RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 Redis Enterprise supports the following user account security settings:

-1. Password complexity
+1. Password complexity rules
 1. Password expiration
 1. User Lockouts
 1. Account inactivity timeout

 To enforce a more advanced password policy, we recommend using LDAP integration with an external identity provider, such as Active Directory.

-### Enable password complexity profile
+### Password complexity rules

-Redis Enterprise Software provides an optional password complexity profile that meets most organizational needs.
-When enabled, this password profile requires the following:
+Redis Enterprise Software provides optional password complexity rules that meet common requirements.
+When enabled, these rules require passwords to have:

 - At least 8 characters
 - At least one uppercase character